petabi/sniffles/README.md

   - -W Window: The window, or duration, in seconds of a scan attack.

   - -Z Reply Chance: chance that a scan will have a reply.
-     In other words, chance the targer port is open (default 20%).
+     In other words, chance the target port is open (default 20%).